hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 Many organizations take this one step further and lock down access even more, so only tooling in their CI/CD pipeline can access Kubernetes, via Service Accounts.
-This locks out real, actual humans, as they’re expected to interact with Kubernetes clusters only indirectly.
+This locks out real, actual humans, as they are expected to interact with Kubernetes clusters only indirectly.

 ### Understanding RBAC API Objects

+- **Roles**: Will connect API Resources and Verbs.
+These can be reused for different Subjects.
+These are bound to one namespace (we cannot use wildcards to represent more than one, but we can deploy the same role object in different namespaces).
+If we want the role to be applied cluster-wide, the equivalent object is called ClusterRoles.

+- **RoleBinding**: Will connect the remaining entity-subjects.
+Given a Role, which already binds API Objects and Verbs, we will establish which subjects can use it.
+For the cluster-level, non-namespaced equivalent, there are ClusterRoleBindings.

-### Subjects: Users and… ServiceAccounts?
+### Subjects: Users and Service Accounts

+- **Users**: These are global, and meant for humans or processes living outside the cluster.
+- **Service Accounts**: These are namespaced and meant for intra-cluster processes running inside Pods.

 ## RBAC in Deployments: A use case